Ethernal-Tech/blade-apex-bridge/docs/json-rpc-api-endpoints/json-rpc-eth.md

 #### Parameters

-* DATA , 32 Bytes - Hash of a block.
+* DATA , 32 Bytes - hash of a block.
-* Boolean - If true it returns the full transaction objects, if false only the hashes of the transactions.
+* Boolean - if true it returns the full transaction objects, if false only the hashes of the transactions.

 #### Returns